Summer research and internships are a fantastic way to:

 Faculty mentorship will help students to develop practical skills in hands-on research and community-based learning while engagement in public scholarship will allow students to connect their education to productive careers in the arts, humanities, and social sciences.

 The Mellon student fellows will participate in the ten-week Occidental Summer Research Program offered by the Undergraduate Research Center (URC) and will present their research at the conference at the end of the program.
-They will also receive a taxable research stipend for ten weeks of full-time work, subsidized on-campus housing and meal plan (based on financial need), and a small budget for research expenses.
+They will also receive a taxable research stipend for ten weeks of full-time work, subsidized on-campus housing and meal plan (based on financial need and pending the availability of an in-person program), and a small budget for research expenses.

 All Occidental first-year, sophomore, and junior students are invited to apply.
 The call for applications will be announced late in the fall semester.
 Funding decisions are announced in the spring semester, prior to spring break.